ParthMakode/ringg_assignment/README.md

 ## API Usage with `curl`

 This section provides examples of how to interact with the API using the `curl` command-line tool.
 Pay close attention to file paths and your current working directory.
+The current render deployed link is being used in this section .

 ### Important Notes: